pq-CUC/Rhyme/README.md

 ### Overview

 The core innovation of Rhyme is the **Convolution of Constant Counts Sampling (3C Sampling)** method.
 In lattice-based Fiat-Shamir signatures, preventing the signature from leaking the secret key is a central challenge.
-Previous methods relied on techniques like rejection sampling, which can be vulnerable to side-channel attacks, or Gaussian convolution, which can be susceptible to attacks like the ratio attack.

 The 3C sampling technique generates the masking vector `y` without using rejection sampling, through the convolution of several carefully chosen symmetric distributions.
-This design ensures that the output signature distribution is naturally independent of the secret key, thus preventing key leakage in the Fiat-Shamir structure from both timing-based side-channel attacks and the ratio attack.
+This design ensures that the output signature distribution is naturally independent of the secret key, thus preventing key leakage in the Fiat-Shamir structure.

 ### Directory Structure